 CAU does not include copies of evidentiary certificates in the hard copy surveillance files inspected by OILECC as the certificates are held by another section of the NSWPF.
 In the past, copies of evidentiary certificates have been provided by email to OILECC, when requested.
 However, during this reporting period, following enquiry by OILECC, CAU sought and was granted access to a link to the electronic file in which these certificates are stored.
 OILECC can now ask the CAU for copies of the certificates to be made available for inspection, when required.

-No such orders were inspected during the reporting period.
+2.3.1 Section 52 Requirement to inform subject of surveillance No such orders were inspected during the reporting period.